Mechanical form factors and densities of non-relativistic fermions: Summary and outlook

 This also raises the question of whether---and to what degree---expressions for relativistic densities are also contaminated by artifacts of wave packet dispersion.
 Most of the literature critical of relativistic Breit frame densities is concerned with relativistic effects associated with Lorentz boosts~\cite{Burkardt:2002hr,Miller:2018ybm,Jaffe:2020ebz,Freese:2021czn,Freese:2022fat}, while the concern I raise here is present even with Galilei symmetry.
 In principle, existing expressions for light front energy densities (e.g.\ in Ref.~\cite{Freese:2022fat}) may be contaminated by wave packet dispersion, just as much as Breit frame densities are.

 It thus seems pertinent to ask whether the pilot wave based analysis of Sec.~\ref{sec:pilot} can be repeated for relativistic Dirac spinors, to aid in the removal of such contamination.
 This will be the main subject of a follow-up study.
-The pilot wave formulation infamously has difficulties with Lorentz covariance when applied to relativistic systems~\cite{Bohm:2006und,Berndl:1995ne,Duerr:1997ink,Durr:2013asa,Struyve:2024onb}, which will require careful and dedicated attention to adequately address.
+The pilot wave formulation infamously has difficulties with Lorentz covariance when applied to relativistic systems~\cite{Bohm:2006und,Berndl:1995ne,Duerr:1997ink,Durr:2013asa,Struyve:2024onb}, although significant progress has been made in the Bohmian formulation of Dirac fields, including a Lorentz-covariant polar decomposition~\cite{Fabbri:2020ypd,Fabbri:2022kfr,Fabbri:2023onb}.
 Such an analysis would also be more directly relevant to mechanical properties of the proton in particular, and would warrant concrete numerical and visual demonstrations in addition to formulas.

 In the meantime, the most likely application of the results in this work will be to spin-zero and spin-one bound states \emph{composed of} non-relativistic fermions.
 This includes calculating and interpreting mechanical properties of heavy quarkonia in non-relativistic quantum chromodynamics (NRQCD)~\cite{Lucha:1991vn,Brambilla:1999xf}.
 While the form factor breakdown of these systems will of course differ from Eq.~(\ref{eqn:emt:half}), this formula will still be relevant: the effective EMT operator of the spin-half constituents will need to be constructed to reproduce Eq.~(\ref{eqn:emt:half}) when sandwiched between one-particle states.